Rhetos/LogArchive/Readme.md

 ## Features

+### Archive log tables

 This plugin creates the additional archive tables *Common.LogArchive* and *Common.LogRelatedItemArchive*, and includes then in views *LogReader* and *LogRelatedItemReader*, so that the rest of the application uses both current and archived records.

 The archive tables are in the same database as the original log tables.

+### Executing the initial log archiving

+If the current database already contains more then 1 million log records, it is recommended to move the current log entries to the archive in smaller batches.
+Execute "MoveLogToArchivePartial Runner.sql" script in SSMS to archive the log in batches of 100000.

-## Set up the automatic log archiving
+### Set up the automatic log archiving

 Note: This plugin does not automatically schedule the process to move the records from the log to the archive.